meshcloud/terraform-aws-meshplatform/README.md

 meshStack is a Cloud Foundation Platform by meshcloud.
 AWS is a proprietary public cloud platform provided by Amazon Web Services. meshStack supports project and user management for AWS to include AWS services into cloud projects managed by meshStack.

 This terraform module is used to integrate AWS into a meshStack instance as a meshPlatform.
-More information on the integration can be found on [meshcloud public docs](https://docs.meshcloud.io/docs/meshstack.aws.index.html).
+The output of this module is a set of credentials that need to be configured in meshStack as described in [meshcloud public docs](https://docs.meshcloud.io/docs/meshstack.how-to.integrate-meshplatform.html).

 <p align="center">
   <img src="/.github/Icon_AWS_Meshi_Hugs.png" width="250">